chandrasekhar7/LINUX_RH342-study/README.md

 Templates:

 $template DynamicFile,"/var/log/loghost/%HOSTNAME%/cron.log"
-cron.* ?DynamicFile
+cron.* -?DynamicFile

 The DynamicFile is just any name for the template.
-You must reference the template by prepending ?
+You must reference the template by prepending ? in a *separate* rsyslog.conf line

 ## Being Proactive